Laser beam quality

 In laser science, laser beam quality defines aspects of the beam illumination pattern and the merits of a particular laser beam's propagation and transformation properties (space-bandwidth criterion).
 By observing and recording the beam pattern, for example, one can infer the spatial mode properties of the beam and whether or not the beam is being clipped by an obstruction; By focusing the laser beam with a lens and measuring the minimum spot size, the number of times diffraction limit or focusing quality can be computed.

-Laser beam quality studies commenced in the 1960s, following the discovery of the laser.
+Laser beam quality studies commenced in the 1960s, following the invention of the laser.
 The M (mode) factor was introduced to experimentally measure the presence of higher-order modes within a Gaussian-like beam.
-In early 1970, Larry Marshall noted, 'Despite variations of intensity cross sections from gaussian shape, it is still convenient to define beam diameter as M times the 1/e^2 diameter of the equivalent gaussian mode'.
-Anthony E. Siegman significantly advanced this formalism, providing a method that could be measured and used to compare different beams, independent of wavelength.
-The factor is now called beam propagation ratio (M^{2}), and it is closely related to the beam parameter product.
+In early 1970, Larry Marshall noted, 'Despite variations of intensity cross sections from gaussian shape, it is still convenient to define beam diameter as M times the 1/e^{2} diameter of the equivalent gaussian mode'.

+In 1988 S. Lavi et al. published a paper on beam parameters and transformation laws for partially coherent light.
+The authors demonstrated, both theoretically and experimentally, that the product of the beam diameter and its divergence angle (defined by the second moment of the intensity profile) characterizes the beam quality.
+Furthermore, they showed that this product remains invariant as the beam propagates through an optical system (assuming paraxial approximation and no aberrations).
+The ratio between this product for the measured beam and a pure Gaussian beam was designated as N. By utilizing this parameter N, all beam formulas and transformation laws retain the same form as those for a Gaussian beam.

+Later, Anthony E. Siegman advanced the beam modes formalism, providing a method that could be used to compare different beams, independent of wavelength.
+The factor is now called the beam propagation ratio (M^{2}), and it is identical to Lavi's N parameter.
 While the M^{2} factor does not give detail on the spatial characteristics of the beam, it does indicate how close it is to being a fundamental-mode Gaussian beam.
 It also determines the smallest spot size for the beam, as well as the beam divergence.
 M^{2} can also give an indication of beam distortions due to, for example, power-induced thermal lensing in the laser gain medium, since it will increase.

 There are some limitations to the M^{2} parameter as a simple quality metric.
 It can be difficult to measure accurately, and factors such as background noise can create large errors in M^{2}.
 Beams with power well out in the "tails" of the distribution have M^{2} much larger than one would expect.
 In theory, an idealized tophat laser beam has infinite M^{2}, although this is not true of any physically realizable tophat beam.
 For a pure Bessel beam, one cannot even compute M^{2}.